quicwg/base-drafts/draft-ietf-quic-http.md

 ensure that both sides have a consistent view of the stream dependency tree.

-To achieve in-order delivery of priority changes in HTTP/3, PRIORITY frames are sent as the first frame on a request stream or on the control stream.
-Because ordering between these streams is not guaranteed, the assumption that the PRIORITY frame on the request stream, if any, always comes first is explicitly stated.
+To achieve in-order delivery of priority changes in HTTP/3, PRIORITY frames are sent on the control stream.

-Exclusive prioritization has been removed, since implicitly reprioritizing other streams which might or might not exist yet is prone to race conditions even with the assumptions used to permit initial PRIORITY frames on request streams.

 HTTP/3 permits the prioritization of requests, pushes and placeholders that each exist in separate identifier spaces.
 The HTTP/3 PRIORITY frame replaces the stream dependency field with fields that can identify the element of interest and its dependency.

 ### Header Compression Differences